ricardoedgarsilva/PyCharMem/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-In order to get started clone the repository and install the required dependencies.

 ### Prerequisites

-PyCharMem can run in every operating system that supports Python 3.6 or higher.
-The following instructions will guide you through the process of installing Python 3.6 or higher.
-Then you will need to get an National Instruments GPIB card and install the NI-VISA drivers.
-If your instrument is not in `/measurements` folder you will need to create an API for it.
+PyCharMem is compatible with all operating systems that support Python 3.9 or above.
+This guide will walk you through the steps necessary to install Python 3.9 or a newer version.
+Afterward, you'll need to acquire a National Instruments GPIB card and install the specific NI-VISA drivers for your case.
+If your device is not listed in the /instruments directory, you will need to generate a file using the "template.py" file provided in the same folder.
+This will serve as a communication bridge between your device and the system, effectively functioning as an API.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Installation

+Once you have cloned the repository or downloaded a particular release, it's essential to install the necessary dependencies.
+Here's how you can proceed with the process:

-After cloning the repository, you will need to install the required dependencies.
-The following instructions will guide you through the process.
+Firstly, you will need to install the Python requirements.
+Execute the following command to do so:

   ```sh
     pip install -r requirements.txt